 The Net Investment Income Tax

 A Medicare contribution tax of 3.8% now additionally applies to "unearned income"—that which is received from investments, such as interest or dividends, rather than from wages or salaries paid in compensation for labor or self-employment income.
 This tax is called the Net Investment Income Tax (NIIT).

-Tax-exempt interest income, such as from an investment in municipal bonds, is exempt from this tax, as are withdrawals from certain retirement plans and life insurance proceeds.
-But required minimum distributions (RMDs) taken from traditional IRAs, 401(k) plans, or 403(b) plans are included in your modified adjusted gross income (MAGI) and this can be an important distinction.
+Tax-exempt interest income, such as from an investment in municipal bonds, is exempt from the NIIT, as are withdrawals from certain retirement plans and certain life insurance proceeds.
+But required minimum distributions taken from traditional IRAs, 401(k) plans, or 403(b) plans are included in your modified adjusted gross income (MAGI), and this can be an important distinction.